-The Australian Bone Marrow Donor Registry is a list of people who may be willing to donate bone marrow or blood stem cells to give a transplant patient a second chance at life.
+The Australian Bone Marrow Donor Registry is a register of people who may be willing to donate bone marrow or blood stem cells to give a transplant patient a second chance at life.

 The ABMDR is linked to a worldwide network of donor registries which can be searched for those patients.

-The decision to become a bone marrow/ blood stem cell donor requires careful consideration and we hope that this brochure will assist you in making an informed decision.
+The decision to become a bone marrow/ blood stem cell donor requires careful consideration and we hope that this information will assist you in making an informed decision.

 ARE YOU AN ELIGIBLE DONOR?